sultanowskii/sultanowskii/README.md

   </a>

   ### 👋 Hello there

-  👨‍💻 My name is Artur, I'm from Russia.
+  👨‍💻 Name is Artur

-  ⚙️ I learn Python, C/C++, reverse-engineering and other stuff
+  ⚙️ Mostly backend, but quite interested in other things.
+For now in attempts to find what I really enjoy

-  🚩 I like taking part in CTFs.
-I also conduct some (for example, you may take a look at [this one](https://github.com/li2CTF/li2CTF-open-2022-winter-public))
+  🚩 From time to time I take part in CTFs (rev/pwn/forensics).
+I've also conducted some (for example, you may take a look at [this one](https://github.com/li2CTF/li2CTF-open-2022-winter-public))

   📭 Contacts: [Telegram](https://t.me/sultanowskii)
 </p>